 Type of chippers

 It is very important to assess which type of wood chipper will fit best your property needs.
-Here is a quick short guide to help you choose the correct beast for you.
+Here is a quick short guide to help you choose the ideal chipper for you.

 There are essentially two types of wood chippers.
-Wood chippers and wood chipper shredders.
+Wood chipper and chipper shredders.

-A wood chipper shredder is designed more towards customers that require particular chip sizes for different applications, such as poultry beds, composting, decoration, or clearing away green or dry leaves.
-A wood chipper shredder (like the model 2090)usually brings two hoppers, one hopper for dedicated wood chipping, and the other (bigger hopper) for shredding material, most commonly, to shred leaves.
-Customers with properties with many deciduous trees generally opt for a wood chipper shredder because it makes the task of wood shredding faster.
-The size of the output is controlled via a sizing screen.
-This size screen can have different hole geometries and sizes for particular applications.
+Designed for customers requiring specific chip sizes for various applications like poultry beds, composting, decoration, or the removal of green or dry leaves, a wood chipper shredder (such as the model 2090) is the preferred choice.
+It typically includes two hoppers: one for dedicated wood chipping and a larger hopper for shredding material, particularly leaves.
+Property owners with numerous deciduous trees often opt for a wood chipper shredder due to its faster wood shredding capabilities.
+The output size can be regulated using a sizing screen with various hole geometries and sizes tailored to specific applications.
 These chipper shredders can be powered by electric, gas engines, and PTO.

-Our chippers and chipper shredders are offered standard with manual towing, except the Yardbeast 2090 that is offered with ATV towing standard.
-We also offer conversion kits should you decide to use ATV towing on a standard manual tow chipper.
+Our chippers and chipper shredders come with manual towing as the standard option, except for the Yardbeast 2090, which includes ATV towing by default.
+Additionally, we offer conversion kits should you decide to utilize ATV towing for a standard hand-towed chipper.

-If you need to discuss how to better address your chipping needs, please give us a call or email us at email@example.com
+If you need to discuss how to better address your wood-chipping needs, please give us a call or email us at email@example.com

 TO NAVIGATE TO OUR LINEUP OF WOOD CHIPPERS PLEASE CLICK HERE.